- Special Events

 Your pre-application is the first step of the application process and helps Town Staff understand the details of your event before you take the time to submit an entire application.
 It also allows staff to ensure your event is in line with our Principles and Policies (PDF).
 Upon review and conditional approval (5-10 business days), you will receive an email notification from our system directing you to provide specific information for the rest of the application.

 Provide Operational Plans and Event Details:

 Depending on the size and scope of your event, you will need to provide the following operational plans with your event application.
 Town staff will add some or all of the following requirements to your application.
-The details and relevant questions, as listed below, then must be provided at least 45 days prior to your event date.

 Parking, Transportation, and Traffic Control Plan

 This plan requires a written description of how you will ensure the safe arrival and departure event attendees, participants, volunteers, vendors and staff in a timely manner, and how you will manage the vehicles associated with your event.
 Your plan should also encourage the use of alternate transportation and include methods for mitigating traffic congestion.

 Security & Safety Plan

 For certain events, a professional licensed security company may also be required to be staffed at your event, in addition to first aid stations and checkpoints.
 This plan also asks for a detailed narrative of how the event venue will be evacuated in the case of an emergency.

 Public law enforcement services may be charged out at a rate to be determined in your agreement with the Chief of Police.
 The Chief of Police reserves the right to staff events as deemed necessary in the best interest of public safety.